gares/iris/ProofMode.md

   `selpat`, and the spatial context.
 - `iInduction x as cpat "IH" forall (x1 ... xn) "selpat"` : perform induction on the Coq term `x`.
 The Coq introduction pattern is used to name the introduced variables.
-The induction hypotheses are inserted into the persistent context and given fresh names prefixed `IH`.
+The induction hypotheses are inserted into the intuitionistic context and given fresh names prefixed `IH`.
 The tactic generalizes over the Coq level variables `x1 ... xn`, the hypotheses given by the selection pattern `selpat`, and the spatial context.

 Rewriting / simplification
 --------------------------